 The pathogen infects lettuce over a wide range of temperatures, but is favored by warm (25 °C - 27 °C) moist conditions.
 Rhizoctonia solani is a common soil inhabitant that can infect numerous plant species, including potato, onion, green bean, corn, radish, and a variety of weeds.
 The pathogen survives between lettuce crops in soil and crop debris, or on alternate hosts.
 It also can be introduced into fields by wind- or water-disseminated spores.
 The fungus survives almost indefinitely in soils because of its ability to colonize soil organic matter in absence of a living host.

 Rotting leaves and plant residues should be picked and destroyed by burying or burning.
 In order to be sure that the seeding material is healthy, it can be bathed in water at 50°C for 30 minutes.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Preventive applications of iprodione or boscalid to the plants and beds at or just after thinning are helpful in preventing infections.
-Products containing vinclozolin or azoxystrobin can also be applied, but chemical treatment of bottom rot on lettuce is often ineffective.
+Products containing azoxystrobin can also be applied, but chemical treatment of bottom rot on lettuce is often ineffective.

 Avoid overwatering.,Water in the morning.,Do not spray water on the leaves.,Avoid excessive fertilization with nitrogen.,Leave sufficient space between the plants.,Plant debris should be destroyed by ploughing deeply.,Practice a three-year or longer rotation to non-hosts.,Control weeds to eliminate alternate hosts between lettuce crops.,Grow lettuce on high beds, promoting air movement.,Apply proper drainage, and minimize foliage contact with the soil (some lettuce varieties feature upright leaves).,Avoid irrigation near harvest.